nickmorris991/DjangoPlayground/README.md

 # purpose
+note: this is a continuation of many basic django tutorials

 - learn the django project layout
 - improve python web skillset
 - prepare for production grade django work / codebase

 # notes